 Ever the teacher despite his young years, Jay kept us on our toes with his funny but effective guilt-inducing rants against unhealthy eating habits, the use of chemical-laden products, and conspicuous consumption.
 Even if he pushed the envelope by being a little too sparing with the bathroom water and bringing back “fresh-enough” reclaimed produce from the dumpster behind the local organic food store, Jay practiced what he preached.
 He made us all think about how we live our lives and how we could better protect and appreciate the natural environment.
 It was important work, and he will be missed.

-A celebration of Jay’s life will be held in the spring, and details will follow at a later time.
-If you would like to honor Jay this holiday season, his family asks that you consider a donation of time or money to your favorite charity, or to one of the causes that Jay supported: Food for Free, The Boston Area Gleaners, Food not Bombs, Smile Train, or your local food pantry or homeless shelter.
+A celebration of Jay’s life will be held at the North River Community Church in Pembroke on Saturday, June 1st at 11:00 am.
+All are welcome.
+In lieu of flowers, his family asks that you consider a donation of time or money to your favorite charity, or to one of the causes that Jay supported: Food for Free, The Boston Area Gleaners, Food not Bombs, Smile Train, or your local food pantry or homeless shelter.

 There's still time to send flowers to the Celebration of Life at 11:00 AM on June 1, 2019.